 Enter the total amount you paid for material to package, contain, or ship your farm produce or products.
-Producers marketing fruit or vegetables through a co-op should enter any pack-and-sell expenses here.

 If you operated a nursery or greenhouse, enter the cost of your containers and pots for the plants you sold.

 Line 9662 - Fertilizers and soil supplements